AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ## Issues

-Merchant performed PEN test and reviewed high-risk items.
+Merchant performed PEN test through an independent Security agency and a vulnerability is flagged.

 ## Solutions

 Vulnerabilities found by third-party security scans should be sent to the HackerOne website.
 Adobe Commerce does not have a direct point of contact at HackerOne, so users should directly reach out to HackerOne.